 Why isn't there a museum devoted to food at the same level of something that's like the Natural History Museum or the Smithsonian?
 If I want to learn about you, I'm going to go to your house and we'll break bread.
 We'll have dinner.
 Then I feel like I'll know who you are.
 And it's that idea that we can experience cultures through what we eat and how we eat and the history of how we eat.
 That (idea) needs a museum because you can't eat on TV.
 You can't read about food and have tasted it.

 Want to help MOFAD get off the ground?
 Interested in volunteering or making an in-kind donation?
-Tell us a bit about yourself and what you have to offer, and we'll try to find a way to get you involved.
+Great!
+Tell us a bit about yourself and we'll be in touch.

 The Museum of Food and Drink is a 501(c)(3) non-profit organization run by a small but growing team of passionate, dedicated individuals.
 Your donation will help support MOFAD by allowing us to move forward with critical planning, research, and fundraising efforts necessary to launch the museum.